Talsidor/test-invaders/Assets/Scripts/readme.md

 Behaviour = Unity Engine scripts such as MonoBehaviours.

 Logic = Non-engine testable game logic.

 Data = Definitions of non-runtime classes such as ScriptableObjects.
-Instances of this data are stored in Assets/Data/.
+Instances _of_ this data are stored in Assets/Data/ or Assets/Resources/.